International internships for UT students, summer 2018

-The innovators/entrepreneurs representing the assigned innovations from India will be in Austin.
+The innovators/entrepreneurs representing the assigned innovations from India and the Swedish MBA student interns will be in Austin.
 Innovators are expected to be young graduate students with little or no experience in international business, but with strong interest in taking their ideas to market.
 Interns and innovators will collaborate on strategy, research, and analysis for commercialization, and interns will mentor innovators in methodologies they have already mastered.
-Intern-innovator pairs will make plans for further analysis work to occur in India.
+Intern-innovator teams will make plans for further analysis work to occur in India.
 (Mid-term supervisor evaluations will occur at the end of this period.)

-Interns, accompanied by IC² supervisors, will spend this period in India, gathering information on aspects of their innovations and markets within the home country.
+Interns, accompanied by an IC² supervisor, will spend this period in India, gathering information on aspects of their innovations and markets within the home country.
 The base of operations for the two-week period will be IC² Institute’s “Nexus” incubation program at the US Embassy’s American Center in New Delhi.

 Interns will return to Austin, working at IC² Institute and preparing detailed reports on market opportunities for their assigned innovations.
 Additional primary-source research—with potential customers, distributors, or partners—will also be conducted.
 This will conclude the internship for some interns.